OpenLiberty/cloud-hosted-guides/instructions/cloud-hosted-guide-liberty-deep-dive/instructions.md

 ```

 In the same **coffee-shop/pom.xml** locate the **`<dependencies/>`** section.
-All the features we are using in this Masterclass are part of Jakarta EE and MicroProfile.
+All the features we are using in this class are part of Jakarta EE and MicroProfile.
 By having the two dependencies below means that at build time these are available for Maven to use and then it will install any of the features you request in your **server.xml,** but we will get to that shortly.

 ``` XML
     <dependencies>